Sorrow mixed with fear as Iran mourns Soleimani's death

 Shokoufeh, a 21-year-old student in the central city of Shiraz, feared that Soleimani’s death would cause more suffering.

 “I don’t back his cause.
 It brought us misery and confrontation and isolation.
-I want peace with America and our neighbors,” she said.
+I want peace with America and our neighbours,” she said.

 Shokoufeh and some others hoped Washington and Tehran would use diplomacy to ease the worst crisis in relations since Iranian hardline students stormed the U.S. embassy in Tehran shortly after the country’s 1979 Islamic revolution and took 52 Americans hostage for 444 days.